-The Council is required to approve a budget strategy and timetable in respect of the year 2013/14.
-The Head of Resource Management's report gives an update on the budget and a review of the capital programme.
+(a) The Council is required to approve a budget strategy and timetable in respect of the year 2013/14.

+(b) The Head of Resource Management's report relates to the budget update, a review of balances, the capital programme and consideration of possible changes to Council Tax discounts.